Maternal–Fetal Medicine Fellowship

 Here are our current maternal–fetal medicine fellows.

-Jessica Meyer, MD; First-Year Fellow
+Jessica Meyer, MD; Second-Year Fellow

-Hometown: Morrisville, PA
+Hometown: Morrisville, Pennsylvania

-Undergraduate School: Penn State University
+Undergraduate school: Penn State University

 Residency: NYU Grossman School of Medicine